Home » Saving money on mold remediation

 Dear Phyllis,

-My godson made an offer on a townhome and was so excited to be the winning bidder.
-He opened escrow and did his inspections; there were several problems that the seller agreed to fix – but not everything he requested.
+My godson made an offer on a La Crescenta townhome and was so excited to be the winning bidder.
+He opened escrow and did his inspections; there were several problems that the seller agreed to fix, but not everything he requested.
 When the termite inspector came, he recommended having a mold inspection because of an area behind the washing machine.
 My son hired a mold inspector, and they found mold.
 The mold inspector told us it could cost as much as $20,000 to fix.

 Because my godson’s interest rate was increasing, there wasn’t time to do the remediation.
-So, he requested that the seller credit him the $20,000.
+So, he requested that the seller credit him with the $20,000.
 The seller refused and canceled escrow.
 My godson is now out of pocket for the appraisal and two inspections.
 We know a neighbor in the building and learned that the seller had their termite company complete the remediation.
 Although this townhome was retested, and no mold was found, I am curious if it is okay to have the remediation done by a termite company instead of a mold company.

 Janet